 Demonstrating standing to sue is the key to filing a lawsuit.
 Without it, the judge will simply dismiss the case before it starts.
 To show that you have the right to proceed with a personal injury lawsuit, you need to provide relevant evidence.

 If you aren’t sure that you have the standing to sue, consult an attorney.
-An experienced legal team from Morris Bart can help determine whether you have a case.
+An experienced legal team from the Morris Bart law office can help determine whether you have a case.
 If you do, they can offer extensive assistance throughout the lawsuit and improve your chances of obtaining fair compensation.

 Questions?Call 800-537-8185